gabrielfalcao/lettuce/docs/intro/wtf.rst

 Outlined scenarios are very handy because they help you to avoid repetition.

-Suppose that we need to fill the same formulary many times, each time with a different data set.
+Suppose that we need to fill the same form many times, each time with a different data set.
 This is how it could be done using scenario
 outlines: